u-boot/u-boot/doc/driver-model/design.rst

 .. code-block:: c

-	.platdata_auto = sizeof(struct dm_test_pdata),
+	.plat_auto = sizeof(struct dm_test_pdata),
 	.ofdata_to_platdata = testfdt_ofdata_to_platdata,

-The 'auto' feature allowed space for the platdata to be allocated and zeroed before the driver's ofdata_to_platdata() method is called.
-The ofdata_to_platdata() method, which the driver write supplies, should parse the device tree node for this device and place it in dev->platdata.
+The 'auto' feature allowed space for the plat to be allocated and zeroed before the driver's ofdata_to_platdata() method is called.
+The ofdata_to_platdata() method, which the driver write supplies, should parse the device tree node for this device and place it in dev->plat.
 Thus when the probe method is called later (to set up the device ready for use) the platform data will be present.